immunant/ibresolver/README.md

 Note that the argument to the `-plugin` flag is a comma-separated list with no spaces and the plugin must be a path (i.e. QEMU won't accept just `libibresolver.so`).
 Running QEMU on non-native binaries may require passing in the `-L` flag (e.g. `/path/to/qemu-arm -L /usr/arm-linux-gnueabihf/ -plugin ...`).

 To use a custom backend add the path to the shared library as the second plugin argument.
-For example to use a shared library named `libbackend.so` as the backend use
+For example to use a shared library named `libdemo.so` as the backend use
 ```
-$ /path/to/qemu -plugin ./libiresolver.so,arg="$OUTPUT_CSV",arg="./libbackend.so" $BINARY
+$ /path/to/qemu -plugin ./libiresolver.so,arg="$OUTPUT_CSV",arg="./libdemo.so" $BINARY
 ```

 # Output format

 The output is a csv formatted as follows
 ```
-callsite offset,callsite image,destination offset,destination image
+callsite offset,dest offset,callsite vaddr,dest vaddr,callsite ELF,dest ELF
 ```

-Where each line has the callsite and destination of each indirect branch.
-Instead of outputting the virtual addresses (vaddrs) of callsites and destinations, this plugin translates those vaddrs to offsets in the corresponding ELFs.
-The output can then easily be interpreted by running `objdump` on one of the ELFs in the second or fourth columns and looking for the corresponding offset address.
+where each line has the callsite and destination of every indirect branch in the order they were taken.
+The columns labeled `offset` show the callsite and destination addresses as offsets into their corresponding ELF files.
+The columns labeled `vaddr` shows the callsite and destination as virtual addresses in the emulated process.
+To interpret the results (i.e. see what instructions are at/around the callsite and destination) use `objdump -d -F $BINARY` and search for the file offset of interest.
+For statically-compiled binaries `-F` is not strictly necessary since the vaddrs in the output will always correspond to the addresses shown on the left-hand side with just `objdump -d`.
+For dynamically-linked executables the file offset will often but not always correspond to the addresses shown in objdump which is why the `-F` may be required.

 # Supported architectures